Is Tomato a Superfood?

-Lycopene in tomato reduces the risk of prostate cancer.
+Lycopene (a pigment compound responsible for the red colour of tomatoes) reduces the risk of prostate cancer.
 Carotenoids also prevent various cancers.
 Tomatoes protect the DNA in the cells from damage, thereby reducing the risk of cancer.

 Tomato Is the Top Choice Among Experts with Respect to Stomach Cancer

 When one talks or writes about superfoods that help treat or manage cancer, tomato is the top choice among experts with respect to stomach cancer.
 A research study conducted in 2013 and published by the US National Library of Medicine National Institutes of Health suggests that eating large quantities of tomato products was found to be associated with a reduced risk of gastric cancer.
 The study called for further research for validation of the findings.

 Stomach cancer is the growth of cancerous cells in the inner lining of the stomach.
 If not treated on time, it can result in the formation of a tumour which needs surgical removal or other form of intervention depending on the condition or the stage of the condition.